olmesm/docker-prac/README.md

 1. Spin up a docker container
 1. Get the Nginx Welcome
 1. Change the Nginx Welcome
-1. Create a dockerfile and image
+1. Create a Dockerfile and image
 1. Spin up a docker container with Node
 1. Data in containers is not persisted
 1. Using an attached container to start a project